aerogear/aerogear.org/community/index.md

 Both git and github are awesome for collaboration!
 To make improvements or bug fixes to the AeroGear project, simply fork one of the project's repositories, commit your changes and send a pull request.

+For more information on our GitHub workflow, please visit this [page](../docs/guides/GitHubWorkflow/) that describes the steps in-detail.

 ## Twitter